gvwilson/sensibleadventures/nardica/nardica.md

 "Dock fight."

 Iffy gulped.
-She had never seen a fight worse than teenagers shoving each other and throwing a few punches, but Uncle Jack had been in one the last time they were in Rothera.
+She had never seen a fight worse than teenagers shoving each other, but Uncle Jack had been in several over the years.
-He had come back to the *Guinevere* bruised and bloodied and uncharacteristically quiet about what had happened.
+One the last time they were in Rothera, he had come back to the *Guinevere* bruised and bloodied and uncharacteristically quiet about what had happened.
 As the Marines uniform jackets hardened into armor, she turned to find somewhere safer to be.